GetStream/mml-react/README.md

 - CSS for the components that we do need
 - ICAL integration
 - Review MML syntax after design feedback is done
+- Document how to create a new tag
 - clean Git history
 - tests & coverage reporting
 - Write Docs